-Dell Launches Alienware Keyboards And Mice, With Few Details
+Dell Goes Gaming With Alienware Keyboards And Mice

 That’s all technically true, but it’s just an odd way of phrasing it.
 There’s also a description of what macros are, as well as a facile claim that while Dell’s keyboard’s don’t suffer from ghosting, “most existing keyboards” do.
 (That’s true of membrane keyboards, but considering the veritable explosion in the number of mechanical keyboards on the market, including quite inexpensive models of unknown quality, we would take issue with “most.”)

 We don’t wish to sound cruel; it’s possible that the segment Dell is targeting here are indeed those people who need to be persuaded to switch to better gear and truly have never heard of serious gaming peripherals before.
-Even so, the lack of some key but basic details (for example, there’s no mention of what type of sensors the mice have) raise an eyebrow.
-In any case, we’ve reached out to Dell to ask for more information.
+Even so, the lack of some key but basic details in the release raise an eyebrow.

 What We Know About The Keyboards

-It appears that both of Alienware’s keyboards will use Kailh Brown switches.
+Both of Alienware’s keyboards will use Kailh Brown switches.
+There are no other switch options at this time.
 Both the Alienware Advanced Gaming keyboard (AW568) and Alienware Pro Gaming keyboard (AW768) will make use of the Alienware Control Center software for configuring key assignments and other settings.
 (Dell did not include any further information on the software, nor do we have any screenshots.)
 Both keyboards offer NKRO.

 The AW568 appears to lack any backlighting, but judging from the press images, there’s an LED strip under the lip of the chassis that provides an underglow.
 Presumably, you can control that via the Alienware Control Center software.
 Perhaps surprisingly, the AW568 sports a bank of five left-side macro keys, and it has three dedicated media buttons on the top right side.
 (So does the AW768.)